 There is potential for some indirect impacts resulting from the fragmentation of movement corridors or cumulative loss of foraging opportunities for some threatened fauna species.
 For example, removal of vegetation, including scattered paddock trees, and their replacement with residential housing, could impede the movements/access of the species credit species (Koala, Squirrel Gliders), as well as other fauna species.
+Albeit any potential minor impact would be significantly compensated through the restoration of pasture areas.

-In March 2018, Campbelltown Council prepared a report on the findings of the South Campbelltown Koala Habitat Connectivity Study (Biolink 2018) and recommended establishing "at least three east west primary natural asset corridors in the Mt Gilead/South Campbelltown urban release area (i.e.

-Menangle, Woodhouse and Mallaty Creeks), with minimum widths ranging from 200m-425m with at least one corridor designed specifically for Koalas that achieves an average width of 425m".
+In March 2018, Campbelltown Council prepared a report on the findings of the South Campbelltown Koala Habitat Connectivity Study (Biolink 2018) and recommended establishing "at least three east west primary natural asset corridors in the Mt Gilead/South Campbelltown urban release area (i.e. Menangle, Woodhouse and Mallaty Creeks), with minimum widths ranging from 200m-425m with at least one corridor designed specifically for Koalas that achieves an average width of 425m".

-Further, in April 2020, the Office of the Chief Scientist & Engineer released a report (Chief Scientist NSW 2020) providing advice on the protection of the Campbelltown Koala population prepared by the Koala Independent Expert Panel in which a number of recommendations were made regarding priorities to link the Georges River and Nepean River catchments by protecting certain east-west corridors including minimum widths of these corridors, safe crossing points for Koalas across Appin Rd, provision of perimeter roads and vehicle speed limits, koala exclusion fencing and management of koala habitat.
+Further, in April 2020, the Office of the Chief Scientist & Engineer (OCSE) released a report (Chief Scientist NSW 2020) providing advice on the protection of the Campbelltown Koala population prepared by the Koala Independent Expert Panel in which a number of recommendations were made regarding priorities to link the Georges River and Nepean River catchments by protecting certain east-west corridors including average widths of these corridors, safe crossing points for Koalas across Appin Rd, provision of perimeter roads and vehicle speed limits, koala exclusion fencing and management of koala habitat.
+This report was further clarified and updated by the OCSE in February and May 2021 to include a number of principles addressing habitat connectivity, fauna crossings, threat mitigation, disease management and adaptive management.